Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Purdue and its opponents have scored at least 47.5 points -- this matchup's over/under -- only two times this season.
+- Purdue and its opponents have scored at least 47.5 points only two times this year.

-- Minnesota and its opponents have combined to score more than 47.5 points in two games this season.
+- Minnesota has combined with its opponents to score more than 47.5 points in two games this season.

-- Saturday's over/under is 4.3 points lower than the two team's combined 51.8 points per game average.
+- The combined points per game average of the two teams, 51.8, is 4.3 points greater than Saturday's over/under.

-- This contest's total is 11.9 points more than the 35.6 these two squads combine to allow per game this season.
+- This contest's over/under is 11.9 points greater than the 35.6 these two squads combine to allow per game this season.

-- Boilermakers games this season feature an average total of 58.6 points, a number 11.1 points higher than Saturday's over/under.
+- The Boilermakers and their opponents have scored an average of 58.6 points per game in 2021, 11.1 more than Saturday's total.

-- In 2021, games involving the Golden Gophers have averaged a total of 55.1 points, 7.6 more than the set total in this contest.
+- In 2021, games involving the Golden Gophers have averaged a total of 55.1 points, 7.6 more than the set over/under in this contest.

 Purdue Stats and Trends

-- Purdue has two wins against the spread in four games this year.
+- So far this year Purdue has two wins against the spread.

-- The Boilermakers have been favored by 2 points or more three times this season and have covered the spread in two of them.
+- The Boilermakers have covered the spread twice this season when favored by 2.5 points or more (in three chances).

-- Purdue's games this year have not gone over the point total yet in four opportunities.
+- Purdue's games this year have not hit the over on any of four set point totals.

-- The Boilermakers score five more points per game (26.3) than the Golden Gophers give up (21.3).
+- The Boilermakers put up five more points per game (26.3) than the Golden Gophers allow (21.3).

 - Purdue is 2-0 against the spread and 2-0 overall this season when the team records more than 21.3 points.

-- In games that Purdue totals over 272.8 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that Purdue picks up more than 272.8 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year, the Boilermakers have five turnovers, two fewer than the Golden Gophers have takeaways (7).
+- The Boilermakers have turned the ball over five times this season, two fewer than the Golden Gophers have forced (7).

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.